Pernickety/rainmeter-todo-list/README.md

 By editing the value for `Alignment` in `todo.ini` you can adjust the alignment of the tasks and action buttons.

-`ltr` - default, left align
+ltr - default, left align
-`rtl` - right aligned checkboxes and action buttons, tasks text left aligned within task text field
+rtl - right aligned checkboxes and action buttons, tasks text left aligned within task text field

 > [!NOTE]
-> Any value other than `ltr` can be used for right alignment
+> Any value other than "ltr" can be used for right alignment

 ## Task Width